diaaaooo/diaaaooo.github.io/content/posts/3-thoughts-on-geo-analysis/3-thoughts-on-geo-analysis.md

 #     appendFilePath: true # to append file path to Edit link
 ---

 Do you care about lines and points or polygons?
+ZIP Codes vs. Census Tracts for analysis, when to use which?

-Lines and points, go with ZIP Codes.
-Polygons, try something else.
+Some thoughts on answering the above questions...

 ## ZIP Codes
 ZIP Codes are 5-digit numbers developed by USPS to represent individual post offices across the US.
 The term "ZIP" in ZIP Code stands for "Zone Improvement Plan."